zxc2012/PAT_Code/docs/cs/Computer_Architecture/Arch_8.md

-# CS152 Lecture1 --Cache Coherence & Memory Consistency
+# 8 Cache Coherence & Memory Consistency
 ## Cache Coherence
 ### Snoopy Cache

 Have cache	watch (or snoop	upon) other	memory transactions,and	then “do the right thing”